 Some of the larger resorts will accept credit cards, so try to charge everything to your room.
 Depending on the package, most resorts will cover all three meals so unless you’re feeling adventurous (or bored of resort food), minimal amounts of cash should be enough to get your stomach by.

 What is the cash for?
 Expenses not covered by your resort’s package will often require travellers to pay in cash.
 This includes things like outside food, souvenirs, rentals, snorkelling sessions and non-motorised water sports.
 Diving sessions will also require cash.
+You can also check out Redang Island popular tours here.

 3. Fish is only the beginning